Consensys/eth-lightwallet/README.md

 These are the interface functions for the keystore object.
 The keystore object holds a 12-word seed according to [BIP39][] spec.
 From this seed you can generate addresses and private keys, and use the private keys to sign transactions.

 Note: Addresses and RLP encoded data are in the form of hex-strings.
-Hex-strings do not start with `0x`.
+Hex-strings start with `0x`.

 ### `keystore.createVault(options, callback)`

-The current recommended keystore construction method.
-Has popular defaults, handles salting internally, and is the easiest interface to use.
+This is the interface to create a new lightwallet keystore.

 #### Options

 * password: (mandatory) A string used to encrypt the vault when serialized.
-* seedPhrase: (optional) A twelve-word mnemonic used to generate all accounts.
+* seedPhrase: (mandatory) A twelve-word mnemonic used to generate all accounts.
 * salt: (optional) The user may supply the salt used to encrypt & decrypt the vault, otherwise a random salt will be generated.
-* hdPathString: (optional) The user may provide a `BIP39` compliant HD Path String.
-The default is `m/0'/0'/0'`.
+* hdPathString (mandatory): The user must provide a `BIP39` compliant HD Path String.
+Previously the default has been `m/0'/0'/0'`, another popular one is the BIP44 path string `m/44'/60'/0'/0`.

 ### `keystore.keyFromPassword(password, callback)`

 This instance method uses any internally-configured salt to return the appropriate `pwDerivedKey`.

 Takes the user's password as input and generates a symmetric key of type `Uint8Array` that is used to encrypt/decrypt the keystore.

-### `keystore.deriveKeyFromPassword(password, callback)` (deprecated)

-Deprecated class method that uses a fixed salt to derive a `pwDerivedKey` from a password.

-Takes the user's password as input and generates a symmetric key of type `Uint8Array` that is used to encrypt/decrypt the keystore.

-### `keystore(seed, pwDerivedKey [,hdPathString])` (deprecated)

-Constructor of the keystore object.
-The seed `seed` is encrypted with `pwDerivedKey` and stored encrypted in the keystore.

-This method has been deprecated because it relies on a hard-coded salt, but still exists for backwards-compatibility.

-#### Inputs

-* words: string defining a 12-word seed according to [BIP39][]
-* pwDerivedKey: symmetric key to encrypt the seed (Uint8Array)
-* hdPathString: optional alternate HD derivation path to use

 ### `keystore.isDerivedKeyCorrect(pwDerivedKey)`